 When designing a website as a business owner, you need to consider conversion optimisation as a main priority.
 Properly optimising a website during the web design process is exactly how you are going to bring more customers into your business through Internet marketing.

-Why Focus on Web Design Conversion Optimization?
+Why Focus on Web Design Conversion Optimisation?

 Honestly, this needs to be a serious focus of every business looking to improve their presence on the web.
 Sure, sharing information about your company is great and it will definitely bring more exposure to your business.
 But without conversions in mind when creating your website, you’re ultimately going to waste a lot of this traffic.
 People that might have otherwise entered your sales funnel are going to walk away because they were not properly motivated to become a paying customer.